NET-BYU/sss_docs/pages/mydoc/mydoc_adding_inputs.md

 ---
 title: Adding Input Controllers
 tags:
-keywords: font icons, buttons, images, vectors, font awesome, glyphicons
+keywords: inputs, controllers, mqtt, keyboard, gamepad, generators
-last_updated: July 16, 2016
+last_updated: July 12, 2022
 summary: "The modular nature of the SSS allows you to theoretically pull any input from any source and have it be processed by any demo.
 We will discuss how to integrate your own input device/service into the SSS."
 sidebar: mydoc_sidebar
 permalink: mydoc_adding_inputs.html